-This page provides answers to frequently asked questions about the College's Admission Ceremony.
+Answers to frequently asked questions about the College's admission ceremonies

 Sadly, space limitations and health and safety reasons means that we can only allow 2 guests per Fellow/Member elect.

 Once this has been arranged, during your ceremony, at the point of conferment either in person or absentia, you become a full Fellow or Member of the RCOG and eligible to use the relevant designatory letters FRCOG or MRCOG.

 Do I require a ticket?